chenx/PCraw/README.md

 This section shortly gives some details of implementation for interested users.

 When used for the first time, PCraw creates a local repository ./download/ under the same directory.
-For each download task, a sub directory derived from the url_root (see below) will be created, and all downloads are stored there.
+For each download task, a sub directory derived from the url_root will be created, and all downloads are stored there.

 A log file pcraw.log is created under the same directory.